-With over nineteen years of experience in litigation, Attorney Cruz is well versed in all aspects of the legal system.
+With over Twenty-one years of experience in litigation, Attorney Cruz is well versed in all aspects of the legal system.
 She draws from her experience as an Assistant District Attorney, and her work in the field of victims' rights, family law and civil litigation for the betterment of her clients.
-As a pioneer, with numerous years of trial experience, both in misdemeanor and felony courts, Attorney Cruz is able to utilized her knowledge and experience to the legal advocacy of her clients.
+As a pioneer, with numerous years of trial experience, both in misdemeanor and felony courts, Attorney Cruz is able to utilize her knowledge and experience to the legal advocacy of her clients.
 As a small law firm, Attorney Cruz will deliver a personable and attentive focus to each and every client.

-As a young single mother, while attending college, Attorney Cruz was employed at the Amherst Health Department where she worked with the Health Director on licensing, public meetings and assisted low income families to facilitate their needs.
+As a young single mother, while attending college, Attorney Cruz was employed at the Amherst Health Department where she worked with the Health Director on licensing, public meetings and assisted low-income families to facilitate their needs.
 While in law school she served on the Public Interest Law Journal and she participated in the year long Criminal Defense Clinic, working with defendants in Connecticut.
 During her final year in law school, Atty Cruz started her career as a prosecutor through 3.03 certification as student practitioner at the Northwestern District Attorney's Office in 2001.

 In August of 2001, Attorney Cruz was hired as an Assistant District Attorney (ADA).
 As an ADA she handled thousands of criminal matters and, was the lead prosecutor in over a hundred criminal trials.
 During her tenure she litigated numerous OUI/DUI trials, as well as misdemeanor and felony cases in the District Court.